grinnell-cs/csc151-images/_eboards/eboard30-2.md

 * Key idea: We want to abstract away from the underlying representation of the data.
-If we access data in a compound object only through procedures, it doesn't/shouldn't matter how it's actually implement.
+If we access data in a compound object only through procedures, it doesn't/shouldn't matter how it's actually implemented.
+    * We call this "data abstraction".
+It's one of the core points of a broader way of approaching problems called "Computational Thinking"
 * Implication: When we're dealing with a collection of data, we should think about how to abstract away our own representations, using only the procedures we design.
 * Side note: Often, we'll be called upon to implement someone else's not-necessarily clear policies.
+    * "Father John Doe" should be sorted as "Doe Father John"
+        * or "Doe John Father" [+1]
+        * or "Father Doe John"
+    * Policies can be hard to parse/understand.

 Questions
 ---------

 ### Administrative

+Will MP9 still be a group mini-project?

+> Yes.

+Can my group have size 1?

+> Yes.

 ### Readings